Introduction (added 8/30/17)

 when he ignored the advice of his intelligence people and let the Shah

-of Iran into the U.S. He had been told our embassy in Iran would be in
+of Iran into the U.S. His intelligence people had told him that our embassy in Iran would be in

-jeopardy if he did this, and the embassy ended up getting overrun and
+jeopardy if he did this, and the embassy did in fact end up getting overrun and

-the hostages taken.
-Carter's excuse was that the Shah needed medical
+the hostages were taken.
+Carter's excuse for his decision was that the Shah needed medical

-treatment he could only get in the U.S. I accepted this at the tine, but
+treatment that he could only get in the U.S. I accepted this explanation at the time, but

 later it came out that the Shah could have received the same treatment